iron-io/docs/mq/reference/push_queues/index.md

 To turn a queue into a push queue (or create one), POST to your queue endpoint with the following parameters:

-- subscribers - required - an array of hashes containing subscribers. eg: {"url": "http://myserver.com/endpoint"}
+- subscribers - required - an array of hashes containing subscribers. eg: `{"url": "http://myserver.com/endpoint"}`.
+The maximum is 64kb for JSONify array of subscribers' hashes.
 - push_type - multicast or unicast.
 Default is multicast.
 Set this to 'pull' to revert back to a pull queue.
 - retries - number of times to retry.
 Default is 3.
 Maximum is 100.
 - retries_delay - time in seconds between retries.
 Default is 60.
 Minimum is 3 and maximum is 86400 seconds.